 - Groups who do not receive significant support from national foundations

 We encourage all eligible groups to apply sooner than later.
 Given the rolling process and depending on how many requests we receive, it is possible that all funds will be disseminated before the end of the year.
+Will we close the submission of letters of inquiry by June 1st, 2021.

 If you have questions about the application process or require an alternative format, please contact the Communities Transforming Policing Fund at firstname.lastname@example.org.